Hungry ghost: In popular culture

-丁寧な暮らしをする餓鬼 ("The Hungry Ghost who leads a polite life"): This three volume work explores the life of an hungry ghost who, unlike others of their kind, is very compassionate and pure-hearted.
+丁寧な暮らしをする餓鬼 ("The Hungry Ghost who leads a polite life"): This three volume work explores the life of a hungry ghost who, unlike others of their kind, is very compassionate and pure-hearted.
 They spend half a day grinding coffee beans in a mortar, folding plastic bags into triangles, sweeping up leaves, and so on.

+The TV series Slip uses the Hungry Ghost as a central theme.

+In the TV series Margo's Got Money Troubles, the titular character creates an online persona called the "HungryGhost".